 Quick facts

-Licensed architect — NY & NL
+Licensed architect (New York & Netherlands)

 LEED Accredited Professional

-15+ years on high-rise & masterplan projects
+15+ years of experience on high-rise and master-planning projects

 As seen in: